ageeknamedslickback/simpleMoneyTransfer/README.md

     serious@dev:~$ source env.sh
     serious@dev:~$ go run server.go
     ```
-## How to run the APIs
-1. API documentation

 ## How to run the tests

 The server is covered by unit, integration and acceptance tests